 - A Member of the KCEL Society must subscribe for a minimum number of 500 shares;

 - All Members of KCEL have one vote regardless of how many shares they hold;

 - No Member may hold more than 100,000 shares, unless the Member is another Community Benefit Society;

 - The Board of KCEL is elected by the Members by rotation, at an Annual General Meeting, save for up to two Members who may be co-opted by the Board for a fixed period;

 - Members may withdraw their share capital after a period of three years subject to Board approval, and the availability of funds;

 - Shares are not transferable as per KCEL’s Rules which prevent the sale of shares to third parties.

 Interest is payable on Members' share investment, at a rate determined by the Board and agreed by all Members at the AGM.
 For the first funding round held during 2013 KCEL successfully applied to HMRC for Seed Enterprise Investment Scheme (SEIS) qualification, which provided additional tax relief benefits for Members' investment if they were UK tax payers.
 We also successfully achieved Enterprise Investment Scheme (EIS) eligibility for our second funding round which opened in October 2014.

 Members are kept up to date on KCEL developments through this web site, occasional emailed newsletters, an Annual Report and an Annual General Meeting.
-Members are also provided with an individual secure login for this web site so that they can maintain their contact and membership details and we can publish non-public information to them.

 More about us: